-Skin tags are considered to be a cosmetic issue and don’t pose any serious danger.
+Skin tags are considered to be a cosmetic issues and don’t pose any serious danger.
 However, they may cause irritation, especially if skin, jewelry, or clothing rubs against them.
 Still, they don’t usually cause any pain.

 According to the estimations by the American Academy of Family Physicians (AAFP), almost half of the adult population has at least one skin tag on their body.
 Older adults are more likely to have skin tags as compared to younger adults.